pguntermann/CARA/README.md

 >
 > After completing these steps, you can launch the app normally.

+---

-**Manual Installation**: The following sections describe how to manually install Python and CARA dependencies, if you don't want to use the pre-built application bundles.
+**Manual Installation**: The following subsections describe how to manually install Python and CARA dependencies, if you don't want to use the pre-built application bundles.

 ### 1. Install Python